sulliops/BladeAndSorceryUpdateSkipper/README.md

 #### TO-DO (for future versions):
 1. Fix check for manifest ID length to use range from 16 to 19 (inclusive).
 2. Automatically backup existing appmanifest file in case program generates errors.
+3. Make README better (maybe add a picture or two).